fhiso/sources-and-citations/rdfa-bindings.md

 attributes per this standard and a *citation element set* for the same *citation*, the two will typically have much content in common.
-This introduces the possibility that the data in the two places becomes unsychronised.
+This introduces the possibility that the data in the two places becomes unsynchronised.
 This section discusses ways of avoiding this.

 In general, applications *should* consider information from the *citation element set* to have precedence over information extracted